-Waste Management, classification of waste hierarchy divided into the following categories.. read more..
+Waste Management is a term used to describe the classification of waste hierarchy divided into the following categories and models.

 Wastewater is a term used to describe the spent or used water from a home, community, farm, or industry that contains dissolved or suspended matter.